Jeong-Min-Cho/Locavid/README.md

 ### What it does
   Locavid tracks the locations of users spanning back a week.
 It enables the users to view paths taken by people that have since tested positive for COVID-19 or other contagious viruses.
 Should users test positive they are able to share the paths that they have taken with their friends and family, and with the user’s permission they can anonymously share their data and contribute to the global map for the general social good.
 Most importantly, Locavid can help users avoid potential COVID-19 hotzones as well as helping their friends and other users avoid them as well, thus lowering the infection rate.

-# Locavid
-An app that lets you see the routes infected people have taken so that you can protect from the virus better.

-## Running Instructions

-Welcome.dart is the entry point.

 <!-- GETTING STARTED -->
 ## Getting Started